 3. Conversion Rate

 This one is the holy grail of email marketing.
 Your every email has to have a clearly defined goal, such as for your recipients to sign up for a free trial, read your new blog post, or purchase your product or service.
-The conversion rate is the percentage of email recipients who completed a desired action.
+The conversion rate is the percentage of email recipients who completed the desired action.

 Again, your call-to-action plays an important role for this metric as its wording and design can make a big difference.
 We’ve already discussed CTAs in another blog post, so we won’t go into more detail here.
 However, it’s always a good idea to emphasize that phrases consisting of action words should be used such as: register for our webinar, read our new blog, or grab a discount.